pranavjoshi-hub/term-deposit-subscription/README.md

 # Term Deposit Subscription: Project Overview
+* Cleaned the data
-* Cleaned data, performed exploratory analysis and did some feature engineering
+* Performed exploratory data analysis and some feature engineering
 * Optimized Logistic Regression & K-Nearest Neighbours using GridSearchCV to reach the best model
 * Built a classification model to predict whether or not clients will subscribe to a term deposit facilitated by a banking institution